Anaraquelpengelly/voice-recorder-transcriber/README.md

 # Voice-recorder-transcriber

-This is a homemade voice recorder-transcriber that I made using gradio and whisper-turbo.
+This is a free, privacy preserving, homemade voice recorder-transcriber that I made using gradio and whisper-turbo.
+It has no limits to the length of the recording you can transcribe.

 ## Technical requirements
 First, clone this repo.